AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-faq.md

 <!-- add to TOC and mini TOC-->

-This article contains a list of the most commonly-asked questions about Adobe Workfront Planning.
+This article contains a list of the most commonly asked questions about Adobe Workfront Planning.

-For more information about the Workfront Planning, see [Adobe Workfront Planning overview](/help/quicksilver/planning/general/planning-overview.md).
+For more information about Workfront Planning, see [Adobe Workfront Planning overview](/help/quicksilver/planning/general/planning-overview.md).

 ## What is Workfront Planning?